 Inspired by the aftermath of the horrific 2012 Delhi gang-rape case, Delhi Crime is not an easy show to watch, but one that is both, important and relevant.
 While some people thought it presented a story skewed to favor the authorities, what can’t be denied is Shefali Shah’s powerful performance.

-As far as family comedy-dramas, Gullak was refreshingly hilarious and undoubtedly nostalgic.
-A five-episodes-long series, the show was like peeking through your childhood album and revisiting the incidents that made up our childhood.
+As far as Indian family comedy-dramas, Gullak was refreshingly hilarious and undoubtedly nostalgic.
+This five-episodes-long show was like peeking through your childhood album and revisiting the incidents that made up our childhood.